Vaccinations available at 17 local clinics, pharmacies

 • FHP Health Center

-Vaccination clinics continue this week at the University of Guam Calvo Fieldhouse in Mangilao through Saturday from 1 p.m. to 7 p.m.
+Vaccination clinics continue this week at the University of Guam Calvo Field House in Mangilao, through Saturday from 1 to 7 p.m.
 Pfizer-BioNTech first doses will be limited to 50 per hour for eligible individuals, according to the Joint Information Center.

 No first doses of the Moderna vaccine will be administered.